Avedis Recovery Mission

 Our Mission at Avedis Recovery

-Here at Avedis Recovery, we are also not afraid to discuss the declining damage of the field itself.
-As the Program/Clinical Director, I uphold very deep conversations with our clients and staff on this topic.
-Whether it is right from our initial orientation to all discussions along the way, we do not disregard the growing, unplanned consequence of recovery in our culture becoming an addiction itself.
+At Avedis Recovery, we are not afraid to discuss the declining damage of the field itself.
+As the Program/Clinical Director, I hold very deep conversations with our clients and staff on this topic.
+Beginning with our initial assessment, through orientation, and including discussions along the way, we do not disregard the growing, unplanned consequence of recovery in our culture becoming an addiction itself.
 We are transparent to our clients about how the insurance process works, the difficulty in combining healing with the capitalist business element, and everything in between.
 Our clients seem to give great feedback on how honest and transparent we are, and one of the differences with Avedis is that this proves we must consider every aspect of the recovery world first, dissect it, then are we able to take the best parts of it for healing to begin.

 Our Staff Makes the Difference

-The staff at Avedis (management especially) are also one in which I have never experienced working in about seven treatment facilities during my career.
-The leaders are my former colleagues; we started in treatment six years ago at Muse Treatment, and through ups and downs, we continue to stay together and grow.
-I have never seen a team of leaders as committed to perpetual growth, especially in a field of high attrition and burnout.
-We are able to demonstrate to the clients the power of connection as a single, required element to true healing.
-We will explore the following concepts:
+The staff, and especially the management team, at Avedis are unlike any experienced in my working career, which includes seven treatment facilities.
+The leaders here are my former colleagues.
+We started in treatment six years ago at another treatment program in LA, and through ups and downs, we continue to stay together and grow.
+Our leadership team is committed to perpetual growth in ways I haven’t experienced at other programs.
+This commitment helps us keep our staff and management consistent, in a field of high attrition and burnout.
+We demonstrate to our clients the power of connection as a single, required element to true healing.
+Together we explore the following concepts:

 - Selfishness and self-preservation